-No translation brings the meaning of exultation to the fore, though it is implicated in the verse.
+No translation brings the meaning of exaltation to the fore, though it is implicated in the verse.
 Only through careful studying the original Greek, this is revealed.

 John is the only evangelist who used this word with its double meaning intended.
-The other evangelists used this word only in its meaning of exultation.
+The other evangelists used this word only in its meaning of exaltation.

 Matthew 23:12: ”And whosoever shall exalt himself shall be humbled; and whosoever shall humble himself shall be exalted.”
 (American Standard Version)

-The way John used this word here in John 3:14, it is clear that he actually meant it to be understood in its double meaning, not only as crucifixion, but also as exultation!
+The way John used this word here in John 3:14, it is clear that he actually meant it to be understood in its double meaning, not only as crucifixion, but also as exaltation!